EvilJagaGenius/jagoombacolor/README.md

 - Dwedit for the Goomba Color emulator, which you can find at https://www.dwedit.org/gba/goombacolor.php.
 If you'd like to incorporate my changes into Goomba Color, you're more than welcome to.
 - FluBBa for the Goomba emulator before that: http://goomba.webpersona.com/
 - Minucce for help with ASM and pointing me in the right direction.
+- Sterophonick for code tweaks and featuring Jagoomba in the excellent Simple kernel for the EZ-Flash Omega carts:
+- EZ-Flash for releasing the source to their modified Goomba Color builds, which hopefully allows this to support the Omega Definitive Edition's rumble features.